Research Labs & Centers

 Because our home is in one of the largest research universities in the country, the master of geographic information science (MGIS) program at the University of Minnesota offers many state-of-the-art facilities for its graduate students.

-The MGIS program also has a dedicated computer support specialist who maintains the equipment in the departmental labs.
+The MGIS program also has a dedicated computer support specialist who maintains the technology in the departmental labs.

 Outstanding Student Competition

-The winner is automatically entered in the International EDC Student of the Year competition selected by Esri from all the EDCs worldwide.
+The winner is automatically entered in the International EPI Student of the Year competition selected by Esri from all the EPIs worldwide.
 That winner receives a cash prize, registration, hotel, and travel funds to the Esri International User Conference.

 Andy Walz (2015)